christc4/websites-2024/archive.avsbq.org/misc/personal/school/a_level/geography/physical/essay_prep.md

 condensation is the direct cause of all forms of precipitation

-If air temperature is reduced to dew point warm moist air passes over cold  surfaces volume of air increases but there is no addition of heat (
+If air temperature is reduced to dew point warm moist air passes over cold  surfaces volume of air increases but there is no addition of heat (adiabatic cooling) air rises and expands in the lower

+Pressure in the upper atmosphere, air is forced to rise over hills (orgraphic rainfall) masses of air of different temperatures and densities meet, (less dense warm air rises over denser cold air) (frontal effect), localized warm surface heat air above, which expands becoming less dense and rises (convectional effect)